 - The project must be one that involves whole animals (in vivo) and fits within the remit of the BAP – to advance research in the science of psychopharmacology.

 - Projects should have a psychopharmacology theme but related psychiatry/neuroscience/genetics projects are acceptable provided they include a strong component of in-vivo training.

 - Projects on neurological disorders (e.g. Huntington’s and Parkinson’s disease) and pain systems will also be considered as long as in vivo approaches are utilised.

 - Projects on animal welfare issues will also be welcome.

 - Projects will be funded up to a total of £5,000 per project and must include a stipend for the student.

 - Payment of the funds will be made directly to the University or Institution.

-- Recipients of the BAP project funds will be strongly encouraged to present a poster or oral communication at the BAP annual summer meeting the following year.
+- Recipients of the BAP project funds (supervisor or student) will normally be required to present a poster or oral communication at the BAP annual summer meeting.

-- A final report (approx. 500 words) will be required from the supervisor to provide feedback to the BAP for evaluation of the success of this initiative.
+- A final jointly authored report (approx. 500 words) will be required from the supervisor and student to provide feedback to the BAP to allow evaluation of the initiative.